gocd/docs.go.cd/configuration/ui_testing.md

+---
+description: UI Testing
+keywords: GoCD configuration, UI testing,
+---

 # UI testing

-Because Go installs itself as a service (Windows) or daemon (Linux) by default, getting Go agents to interact with your operating system's windowing environment can cause problems.
+Because GoCD installs itself as a service (Windows) or daemon (Linux) by default, getting GoCD agents to interact with your operating system's windowing environment can cause problems.
 Access to a windowing environment is usually required for testing UI applications or for driving browsers for web testing.
 Here's how you do it.

 ## Windows

-The first step is to disable the Go agent service.
+The first step is to disable the GoCD agent service.
 To do this:

 1. Log in to your Windows machine as an Administrative user.
 2. Click on Start → Control Panel → Administrative Tools → Services.